 Alibaba Cloud Computing - Developer of platforms for cloud computing and data management

-Established in September 2009, Alibaba Cloud Computing is a developer of platforms for cloud computing and data management.
-Its goal is to build the first platform of choice for sharing data and make cloud computing services more accessible to the public.
-It is committed to supporting the growth of Alibaba Group and the whole e-commerce ecosystem by providing a comprehensive suite of Internet-based computing services, which include e-commerce data mining, high-speed massive e-commerce data processing, and data customization.
+Established in September 2009, Alibaba Cloud Computing (www.aliyun.com) is a developer of platforms for cloud computing and data management.
+It is committed to building the first platform of choice for sharing data and offering data-centric cloud computing services.
+Alibaba Cloud Computing supports the growth of Alibaba Group and the whole e-commerce ecosystem by providing sellers on the Taobao platforms as well as third-party users with a comprehensive suite of Internet-based computing services, which include data mining, data processing and data storage.

 Alibaba Cloud Computing is a business within Alibaba Group.